The Kentik APIs, which enable programmatic control of Kentik, are covered in the following topics:

 The Kentik V5 APIs enable programmatic management of Kentik.
 The V5 APIs are divided into the following main categories:

-- V5 Query API: The Kentik V5 Query API enables programmatic querying of your company’s network data stored in Kentik.
+- V5 Query API: The Kentik V5 Query API enables programmatic querying of your company's network data stored in Kentik.
 Queries can return data or visualizations in graphics files.
 V5 Query API is documented in V5 Query API.
+For a list, see V5 Query Methods.

 - V5 Alerting APIs: The Kentik V5 Alerting APIs provide programmatic notification of anomalous conditions (DDoS attacks, blocked routes, etc.) on network infrastructure monitored with Kentik, and enable the initiation and management of mitigation.
 Methods can return data on current or baseline (historical) conditions that deviate from your specified norms.
 V5 Alerting APIs are documented in V5 Alerting API.
+For a list, see V5 Alerting Methods.

 API Rate Limiting